A Treaty for Gibraltar’s Future

 The only difference will be that if you intend to travel to Gibraltar via a Schengen external border other than Gibraltar airport (i.e. you intend to land in Faro in order to transit to Gibraltar) you will not be allowed entry to do so via that Member State if your name is on the national list of alerts of the Member State whose external borders you are seeking to cross and the alert is accompanied by instructions to refuse entry or transit.

-But, as stated in the response to question 5, holders of a Gibraltar identity card and persons legally resident in Gibraltar who hold a Gibraltar civilian registration card can never be refused entry to Gibraltar when arriving at Gibraltar airport.
+But, as stated in the response to the question on the benefits granted to holders of Gibraltar identity cards and civilian registration cards, holders of a Gibraltar identity card and persons legally resident in Gibraltar who hold a Gibraltar civilian registration card can never be refused entry to Gibraltar when arriving at Gibraltar airport.

 Your British passport, whether it is a UK issued passport or a Gibraltar issued passport, will not, on its own, allow you to establish that you have the benefits granted to you under the treaty.
 For that reason, you will need to travel with both your British passport and your Gibraltar identity card or the passport of your nationality and your Gibraltar civilian registration card if you do not have a Gibraltar identity card.